nginxinc/nginx-wiki/source/community/faq.rst

 What most people mean by "similar" in this context is: "lightweight" or "not Apache".
 You can find many comparisons using Google, but most web servers fall into two categories: process-based (forking or threaded) and asynchronous.
-Nginx and Lighttpd are probably the two best-known asynchronous servers and Apache is undoubtedly the best known process-based server.
+NGINX and Lighttpd are probably the two best-known asynchronous servers and Apache is undoubtedly the best-known process-based server.
 Cherokee is a lesser-known process-based server (but with very high performance).

 The main advantage of the asynchronous approach is *scalability*.
 In a process-based server, each simultaneous connection requires a thread which incurs significant overhead.
 An asynchronous server, on the other hand, is event-driven and handles requests in a single (or at least, very few) threads.

-While a process-based server can often perform on par with an asynchronous server under light loads, under heavier loads they usually consume far too much RAM, which significantly degrades performance.
+While process-based servers can often perform on par with asynchronous servers under light loads, under heavier loads they usually consume far too much RAM, which significantly degrades performance.
-Also, they degrade much faster on less powerful hardware or in a resource-restricted environment such as a VPS.
+Also, their performance degrades much faster on less powerful hardware or in a resource-restricted environment such as a VPS.

-Pulling numbers from thin air for illustrative purposes: serving 10,000 simultaneous connections would probably only cause Nginx to use a few megabytes of RAM, while Apache would likely consume hundreds of megabytes (if it could do it at all).
+Pulling numbers from thin air for illustrative purposes: serving 10,000 simultaneous connections would probably only cause NGINX to use a few megabytes of RAM, while Apache would likely consume hundreds of megabytes (if it could do it at all).

 Is support for chroot planned?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Unknown at this time.
-Unless/until that changes, you can achieve a similar - or better - effect by using OS-level features (e.g. ``BSD Jails``, ``OpenVZ`` with ``proxyarp`` on Linux, etc.).
+Unless/until that changes, you can achieve a similar - or better - effect by using OS-level features (for example ``BSD Jails``, ``OpenVZ`` with ``proxyarp`` on Linux, etc.).

 What about support for something like mod_suexec?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-mod_suexec is a solution to a problem that Nginx does not have.
+mod_suexec is a solution to a problem that NGINX does not have.
 When running servers such as Apache, each instance consumes a significant amount of RAM, so it becomes important to only have a monolithic instance that handles all one's needs.
-With Nginx, the memory and CPU utilization is so low that running dozens of instances of it is not an issue.
+With NGINX, the memory and CPU utilization is so low that running dozens of instances of it is not an issue.

-A comparable Nginx setup to Apache + ``mod_suexec`` is to run a separate instance of Nginx as the CGI script user (i.e. *the user that would have been specified as suexec user under Apache*), and then proxy to that from the main Nginx instance.
+A comparable NGINX setup to Apache + ``mod_suexec`` is to run a separate instance of NGINX as the CGI script user (that is, *the user that would have been specified as suexec user under Apache*), and then proxy to that from the main NGINX instance.

 Alternatively, PHP could simply be executed through FastCGI, which itself would be running under a CGI script user account.

-.. note::  ``mod_php`` (the module suexec is normally utilized to defend against) does not exist with Nginx.
+.. note::  ``mod_php`` (the module suexec is normally utilized to defend against) does not exist with NGINX.

 HTTP
 ----

-What's this @ thing mean?
+What does this @ thing mean?
-^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 @location is a named location.
-Named locations preserve $uri as it was before entering such location.
+Named locations preserve $uri as it was before entering said location.
 They were introduced in 0.6.6 and can be reached only via `error_page <|HttpCoreModule|#error_page>`_, `post_action <|HttpCoreModule|#post_action>`_ (since 0.6.26) and `try_files <|HttpCoreModule|#try_files>`_ (since 0.7.27, backported to 0.6.36).